 Unfortunately my watch ran out of battery shortly after Pas de la Vache, so I don’t really have a clear idea where the time went compared to schedule, but I arrived at Lac du Poursollet at 00:30 and I recall not really enjoying the descent too much.
 One of the people at the aid station saw the Australian flag on my race number and said “Oh, an actual Australian, they’ll be so excited to have you, not a fake Australian like me” — so I explained that I was no more Australian than him!
 He helped me with my bottles and told me where I was in relation to cutoffs (7 hours buffer) and told me that the descent to Riouperoux was very hard and that I should take care and take it slowly.

 I was so glad to reach the checkpoint.
-It was 4:30am, 4 hours after my planned arrival time.
 By now my phone had run out of battery too, I had a portable charger in my drop bag (but no phone cable).
 I had a look around all the laptops in the checkpoint and saw one that had a sign “Laptop not for public use” but also a cable coming out of it that fit my phone.
-So I used the cable to charge my phone next to the laptop (so that whoever’s laptop it was knew I wasn’t stealing the cable) and charged it enough to send some texts to Peta to let her know to come to Riouperoux the next morning.
-I wasn’t sure at this stage that I wanted to continue, but wanted to talk to her first before making any final decision.
+So I used the cable to charge my phone next to the laptop (so that whoever’s laptop it was knew I wasn’t stealing the cable) and charged it enough to send some texts to Peta to let her know to come to Riouperoux the next morning as I wasn’t sure at this stage that I wanted to continue but wanted to talk to her first before any final decision.
 I then bunked down on the floor of the rest room to grab three hours sleep, having put on my fleece and long trousers to keep warm, and even then wrapping myself in the blanket.